swiftlang/swift/docs/Pattern Matching.rst

 expression.
 We also want a low-weight matching expression, though, for relatively simple ADTs::

+  stmt            ::= stmt-switch
-  statement ::= 'match' expr '{' case-group-list '}'
+  stmt-switch     ::= 'switch' expr '{' switch-group+ '}'
-  case-group-list ::= case-group
-  case-group-list ::= case-group case-group-list case-group ::= case-pattern+ stmt-brace-item+ case-pattern ::= 'case' expr ':'
+  switch-group    ::= case-introducer+ stmt-brace-item+ case-introducer ::= 'case' match-pattern case-guard? ':' case-introducer ::= 'default' case-guard? ':'
-  case-pattern ::= 'pattern' pattern pattern-guard? ':'
-  pattern-guard ::= 'where' expr
+  case-guard      ::= 'where' expr

-We're intentionally not using "switch" here because the syntax is too similar to C but the semantics are a bit different.
-This is a bit subtle, but honestly there should be enough other clues.
-The keywords here are all up for debate.
+We can get away with using "switch" here because we're going to unify both values and patterns under match-pattern.
+The works chiefly by making decompositional binding a bit more awkward, but has the major upside of reducing the likelihood of dumb mistakes (rebinding 'true', for example), and it means that C-looking switches actually match our semantics quite closely.

+I keep going back and forth about having a "default" case-introducer.
+On the one hand, I kindof want to encourage total matches;  on the other hand, having it is consistent with C, and it's not an unnatural style.
+We can certainly recommend complete matches in switches, though.

 Despite the lack of grouping braces, the semantics are that the statements in each case-group form their own scope, and falling off the end causes control to resume at the end of the match statement — i.e. "implicit break", not "implicit fallthrough".

 Chris seems motivated to eventually add an explicit 'fallthrough' statement.
-If we did this, my preference would be to generalize it by allowing the match to be reperformed with a new value.
-But I also think having local functions removes a lot of the impetus.
+If we did this, my preference would be to generalize it by allowing the match to be reperformed with a new value, e.g.
+:code:`fallthrough(something)`, at least optionally.
+I think having local functions removes a lot of the impetus, but not so much as to render the feature worthless.

-Syntactically, braces and the choice of case/pattern keywords are all bound together.
+Syntactically, braces and the choice of case keywords are all bound together.
 The thinking goes as follows.
 In Swift, statement scopes are always grouped by braces.
 It's natural to group the cases with braces as well.
 Doing both lets us avoid a 'case' keyword, but otherwise it leads to ugly style,